smcgee31/node-take-home/README.md

 ### Requirements

 - Build an idempotent Rest API
-- CRUD endpoints for `Task`
+- CRUD Task & TaskList resources, including ability to add/remove tasks in a List
-  - a task has the following attributes:
+- Ability to change a task status
+- _Priority_: Accurate forecasted end date of a task list that responds to tasks being completed early or late

+#### Task Attributes

+- id: int
 - name: string
 - status: enum [`not_started`, `in_progress`, `complete`]
 - duration: integer - number of days from start that task is expected to be completed
+- started_at: datetime
+- due_date: date
-    - dependency: FK (another task)
+- dependency_id: FK (another task)
-- CR endpoints for `TaskList`.
-TaskLists can have any number of tasks, but a task always belongs to a TaskList
-  - a TaskList has the following attributes
+- task_list_id: FK
+- created_at
+- updated_at

+#### TaskList Attributes

+- id: int
 - name: string
 - started_at: datetime
 - due_date: date
 - forecasted_completion_date: date
 - tasks: Task[]
-- accurate forecasted end date of a task list that responds to tasks being completed early or late
+- created_at
+- updated_at

 ## Technology